Ley Trans: Government draft

-On 29 June 2021, the Ministry of Equality presented to the Council of Ministers its draft for the Ley trans.
-The document provided for gender self-ID for anyone over 16 years.
+On 29 June 2021, the Ministry of Equality presented to the Council of Ministers its draft for the Ley Trans.
+The document allowed for individuals over 16 years old to independently file for a change in legal sex without the need for a psychiatric report, as was required previously.

-On 27 June 2022, the bill returned to the Council of Ministers, which approved it, so it became a legal project.
-This was the final, more version of gender self-ID, which was more liberal compared to the original draft: self-ID was to be possible from 14 years with parental or guardian consent, and freely from 16 years.
-A gender change from 12 to 14 years of age was to be possible with judicial authorisation only.
+On 27 June 2022, the bill returned to the Council of Ministers and was approved, thus becoming an official legal project.
+This was the final, polished version and was more liberal compared to the original draft: gender self-identification was to be possible from 14 years with parental or guardian consent, and freely from 16 years.
+A gender change from 12 to 14 years of age was to be possible with judicial authorization only.

-First reading in the Congress
+Congressional readings and Senate approval

-The draft was approved at first reading on 21 December 2022, with 188 votes in favour, 150 opposed, and 7 abstentions.
-The abstentions included Carmen Calvo, and three other Socialist deputies.
+The bill was approved at first reading on 21 December 2022, with 188 votes in favor, 150 opposed, and 7 abstentions.
+The abstentions included Carmen Calvo, and three other Socialist Workers' Party deputies.

-Approval in the Senate

 The Spanish upper house, the Senate, debated the law from 20 January 2023.
 The Socialist Workers' Union reaffirmed its intention not to request modifications to the law.
 The law passed the Senate on 9 February 2023 with 144 Yes votes, 108 No votes, and 2 abstentions.

-Second and final reading in the Congress

-The Ley trans passed its final voting phase in the Congress on 16 February 2023.
+The Ley Trans passed its final voting phase in the Congress on 16 February 2023.
 It was made law with 191 votes in favour, 60 against, and 91 abstentions.

+Impact and status

+The Ley Trans was the first of its kind to be passed and enacted in the European Union and stands as a controversial issue in the public opinion.
+Proponents of this law argue that 16 year olds in Spain already have the right to work, be sexually active, and get an abortion if needed.
+Thus, being able to change one's gender should legally also be possible.
+The legal changing of gender is also distinct from hormonal therapy or gender-affirming surgical procedures, so in the case of a change in mind, legal gender can be changed again.
+Others, however, are more skeptical of the law because they believe it rushes individuals into making rash decisions about their gender, leaving them no time to reflect on such an important change in their identity.

+Politically, the right-wing Vox party continues to oppose the Ley Trans and seeks its repeal.
+The Vox July 2023 Electoral Program reinforces opposition to hormonal treatments and sex change surgery for minors and argues the alleged unconstitutionality of the Ley Trans.
+This opposition puts the ongoing 2023 Spanish government Formation under scrutiny, since some fear a Vox prime minister would roll back laws like Ley Trans.